Clinics & Workshops

 Video Evaluations:

-teaching -and learning-tools is the unique application of video for lesson feedback and analysis.
+One of our most valuable teaching -and learning-tools is the unique application of video for lesson feedback and analysis.
 Connecting what a student feels when riding and then seeing how it looks often provides that "aha!" moment to understand and incorporate those necessary changes and be the better rider.

 Through multi-camera usage in the indoor arena, Susan now has a crucial edge in her ability to identify and diagnose why a rider is having problems, then give them the aids to fix those issues through her knowledge and application of Centered Riding techniques and her experience teaching riders for over 50 years!